Federalist Era: Nationwide parties

 The state networks of both parties began to operate in 1794 or 1795 and patronage became a major factor in party-building.
 The winner-takes-all election system opened a wide gap between winners, who got all the patronage, and losers, who got none.
 Hamilton had many lucrative Treasury jobs to dispense—there were 1,700 of them by 1801.
 Jefferson had one part-time job in the State Department, which he gave to journalist Philip Freneau to attack the Federalists.
 In New York, however, George Clinton won the election for governor and used the vast state patronage fund to help the Republican cause.

 The Federalist Party became popular with businessmen and New Englanders; Republicans were mostly farmers who opposed a strong central government.
 Cities were usually Federalist strongholds; frontier regions were heavily Republican.
 These are generalizations; there are special cases: the Presbyterians of upland North Carolina, who had immigrated just before the Revolution, and often been Tories, became Federalists.
 The Congregationalists of New England and the Episcopalians in the larger cities supported the Federalists, while other minority denominations tended toward the Republican camp.
 Catholics in Maryland were generally Federalists.

 The Federalists derided democracy as equivalent to mob rule and believed that government should be guided by the political and economic elite.
 Many Federalists saw themselves less as a political party than as a collection of the elite who were the rightful leaders of the country.
 Federalists thought that American society would become more hierarchical and less egalitarian in the decades following the ratification of the Constitution.
 As the 1790s progressed, the Federalists increasingly lost touch with the beliefs and ideologies of average Americans, who tended to prefer the ideology espoused by the Democratic-Republicans.
 Their strength as a party was largely based on Washington's popularity and good judgment, which deflected many public attacks, and his death in 1799 damaged the party.

 The Democratic-Republicans embraced the republican ideology that had emerged during the American Revolution.
 Jefferson sought to build a republic centering around the yeoman farmer, and he despised the influence of Northern business interests.
 As the 1790s progressed, Democratic-Republicans increasingly embraced political participation by all free white men.
-In contrast to the Federalists, the Democratic-Republicans argued that each individual in society, regardless of their standing, had the right hold and express their own opinion.
-While individual opinions could be poorly informed or outright wrong, Democratic-Republicans believed that these individuals views would aggregate into a public opinion that could be trusted as representative of the broad American interest.
+In contrast to the Federalists, the Democratic-Republicans argued that each individual in society, regardless of their standing, had the right to hold and express their own opinion.
+While individual opinions could be poorly informed or outright wrong, Democratic-Republicans believed that these individual views would aggregate into a public opinion that could be trusted as representative of the broad American interest.